lignumsystem/lignum-core/README.md

 Open the *xcodeproj* file in Xcode.
 If in Xcode Product &#8594; Run is disabled check Product  &#8594; Scheme that the binary is selected, not for example ALL_BUILD.
 The binary is in xcode/Debug.
 Depending on the implementation the binary might have for example hard coded function file (*.fun*) names.
 Such files must be copied accordingly related to xcode/Debug directory.
+(Another option is to manually move xcode/Debug/crowndens to CrownDensity directory; there are no Makefiles available in Xcode buils system)

 As a third example to build CrownDensity Release (no debug information) version Makefile system